fedelopez/rails-basic-authentication/README.md

 rails generate controller Pages home
 ```

-Note: This will also generate an unwanted.
+Note: This will also generate an unwanted route.
 Delete the following route from your `config/routes.rb` file:

 ```ruby
 get 'pages/home'
 ```

-Add the following routes to your config/routes.rb file:
+Make sure the `config/routes.rb` file the following routes:

 ```ruby
 root :to => 'pages#home' # the root will point to the home action of the Pages controller